jerometerry/potassium/README.md

 Sodium is made up of 2 primitives with 12 opeartions.

-The primitives are Event, and Behavior, both subclasses of Observable (the Observer Pattern).
+The primitives are Event, and Behavior.

 The operations are Accum, Apply, Coalesce, Collect, Filter, Gate, Hold, Lift, Map, Merge, Snapshot, Switch